navipartner/docs/content/en/docs/retail/pos_profiles/reference/input_box_profile/input_box_profile.md

 ---
-title: "POS Input Box Profile (reference guide)"
+title: "POS Input Box Profile"
 description: "The POS Input Box Profile is used for setting up which data will be recognized in the input box in a POS Unit."
 lead: ""
 date: 2023-07-04T15:23:46+02:00